Should I publish negative results, or does this ruin my career?

 Do not publish negative results as a young scientist.

-Leave it to the senior scientists who already have a successful career and can afford to publish negative findings for the sake of good science!
+Leave it to the senior scientists who already have successful careers and can afford to publish negative findings for the sake of good science!

 It is essential to note that I do *not* suggest selective reporting.